10 Sights in Takayama, Japan (with Map and Images)

 Zennoji Temple

-Hojuzan Zennoji Temple is a temple of the Soto sect located in Takayama City, Gifu Prefecture, Japan.
-It is one of the temples included in the Higashiyama Temple Group on the east side of downtown Takayama City, and is the fifth temple of the Hida 33 Kannon Sacred Ground.
+Zennoji Temple is a temple of the Soto sect located in Takayama City, Gifu Prefecture.
+It is one of the temples included in the Higashiyama temple group on the east side of the urban area of Takayama City, and is the 5th shrine of the Hida 33 Kannon Shrine.

 Wikipedia: 善応寺 (高山市) (JA)